capitalfuse/opi_gpio/README.md

 ```
 $ echo XX &gt; /sys/class/gpio/export
 ```
+Add an udev rule to have gpio group manage gpio pins like the following.
 ```
 # /etc/udev/rules.d/99-gpio.rules
 # need to add group "gpio" for reading and writing access GPIO dir